Nankin - Electric towel warmer ACOVA - Free user manual and instructions

 After selecting the operating mode for the final hour of the day, the programming function automatically moves on to the first hour of the next day.

-Long press on P1P2: back to ] previous day,
+P1P2: back to previous day, copies the current daily programme.

 8. Maintenance and troubleshooting tips